Facts About Deer Mice

 Measure 5 to 8 inches long with dark fur on their backs and white fur on their legs and undersides, resembling that of a deer

-Deer Mice In The Walls & The House
+Deer Mice in The House

 Deer mice are tiny and are commonly found in kitchen cabinets, under sinks or in pantries neer food.
 They prefer to travel the same routes every day, so follow the path of their droppings.
 In most cases, the deer mouse will try to nest as close to a food source as possible.
 They’ll build nests in your walls that consist of loosely bundled fibers such as clothing or paper.
 You might notice teeth marks on packages, electric cables, or cabinets.